Charles Kleibacker

 Fashion show program 1971 (with Gold Needle Award information)

 In 1971 Mount Mary presented Kleibacker with the Gold Needle Award, "in recognition of professional excellence and academic contributions in the field of fashion design" (see program to the left).
 The letter he wrote to Sister Mary Nora Barber, president of Mount Mary College, later that year (see below) expresses both his appreciation of the award and how he was "elated" to be returning to the fashion design program for the 1971-72 academic year.
-He wrote that "Working with Sister Mary Aloyse and the Program has been, I repeat, one of the high-lights of my life."
+He wrote that "Working with Sister Mary Aloyse [Hessburg] and the Program has been, I repeat, one of the high-lights of my life."
 Certainly working with Kleibacker was a highlight for the Mount Mary fashion design program as well!

 Letter from Charles Kleibacker to Sister Mary Nora Barber, May 16, 1971